-- Use gauze, metal pan diffusers, asbestos mats and stands e.g. Wok stands - they can cause - Use utensils with skirts or rims e.g. buckets and some kettles. overheating. - Use badly dented or distorted - Leave an element switched on when not cooking. - Place large preserving pans or - on a hot hob.
+- Use gauze, metal pan diffusers overheating. asbestos mats and stands e.g. Wok stands - they can cause - Use utensils with skirts or rims e.g. buckets and some kettles - Use badly dented or distorted - Leave an element switched on pans. when not cooking. - Place large preserving pans or fish kettles across two hotplace pans centrally hotplate on the Always